Ravasz/nuc_exercise/src/README.md

    Note that not all sequences in this data set are unique.
 Two regions on the Y chromosome are represented twice (`chrY, 2787892, 2791530` and `chrY, 2864348, 2868197`) as they both overlap with two regions in the ter119 data set.

+   - Proposing a method for significance testing is challenging for this data set as no replicates are available.
+In this case, the most straightforward way is to set an arbitrary cutoff for separating significant hits from non-significant ones.
+While this is not a significance test in itself, it may be an easy and suitable method.
+A reasonable cutoff might be the 25% and 75% quantiles shown above, which will guarantee to include the most extreme half of the data set.
+Other reasonable cutoffs may be one or two standard deviations from the mean, depending on what the purpose of subsetting the data set is.
+   Before setting any cutoff or proposing a method to select significant hits, my honest recommendation would be to get more background on what these chromosomal locations represent, and what is the question the experimenter wishes to answer.

+## Second task

+second task to be added here